ikjordan/QL_USB_KBD/README.md

 # QL_USB_KBD
-This Circuit Python code for the Raspberry Pi Pico 2040 allows a [Sinclair QL](https://en.wikipedia.org/wiki/Sinclair_QL) with a GB keyboard to be converted to a GB USB keyboard that can be used in Linux or MS Windows.
+This CircuitPython code for the Raspberry Pi Pico 2040 allows a [Sinclair QL](https://en.wikipedia.org/wiki/Sinclair_QL) with a GB keyboard to be converted to a GB USB keyboard that can be used in Linux or MS Windows.

 **No working QLs were harmed in the producion of this project, and no non-reversible changes were made to the QL case**